spdx/spdx-spec/docs/conformance.md

 formats, including creation of the SBOM, package lists with licensing and other related items, and their relationships.

-Conformance to the Lite profile compliance point does not entail support for the Software, Licensing, Security, Dataset, AI, Build, or Extension profiles of the SPDX.
+Conformance to the Lite profile compliance point only entails support for the Core profile.

 This compliance point facilitates interchange of minimal licensing information when produced by tools supporting SPDX.